 Strategic Air Command Museum

 The Strategic Air Command & Aerospace Museum is located southwest of Omaha along I-80.
 The “SAC” Museum is dedicated to showcasing artifacts of the United States Airforce with impressive displays including historic aircrafts, space vehicles and missiles.
-This is a poplar destination for school field trips as the museum is highly regarded for its educational programs, dynamic programming.
+This is a popular destination for school field trips as the museum is highly regarded for its educational programs, dynamic programming.

-According to the Museum’s website, the facility includes: a glass atrium, two aircraft display hangars, a traveling exhibit area, a children’s interactive gallery, a 200-seat theater, a museum store, an aircraft restoration gallery, and a snack bar.
+According to the Museum’s website, the facility includes a glass atrium, two aircraft display hangars, a traveling exhibit area, a children’s interactive gallery, a 200-seat theater, a museum store, an aircraft restoration gallery, and a snack bar.
 SAC is also very close to Mahoney State Park, making it a great destination for a day or weekend of family fun.

 Located along the Platte River near I-80, the Eugene T. Mahoney State Park has a range of activities available year round.
 “Mahoney” is Nebraska’s second most visited tourist attraction after the Henry Doorly Zoo.
 Mahoney is a popular venue for conferences, retreats, and field trips!